NeurodataWithoutBorders/nwb_benchmarks/docs/running_benchmarks.rst

 Subset of the Suite
 ~~~~~~~~~~~~~~~~~~~

-To run only a single benchmark suite (a single file in the ``benchmarks`` directory), use the command...
+To run only a single benchmark suite or a single cast within a benchmark, use the command...

 .. code-block::

-    nwb_benchmarks run --bench <benchmark file stem or module+class+test function names>
+    nwb_benchmarks run --bench <benchmark file stem or module.class.test function names>

 For example,

 .. code-block::

-    nwb_benchmarks run --bench time_remote_file_reading.DirectFileReadBenchmark
+    nwb_benchmarks run --bench time_remote_file_reading.HDF5H5pyFileReadBenchmark.time_read_hdf5_h5py_remfile_no_cache

 Debug mode
 ~~~~~~~~~~